2024 Quality Report on System of Base Registries

 It’s important to note that system management does not replace the governance of individual base registers.
 Responsibility for each base register remains with the minister who oversees the specific registration area.

-The following meetings discuss and decide on the system:
+The following meetings discuss and decide on the System of Base Registries:

-More about system management can be found in “System of Base Registries of Today” on NORA Online (in Dutch).
+More on system management can be found in NORA Online (Dutch).

 News - 6 May 2025